clearmatics/zeth/pyClient/README.md

 (env)$ zeth sync
 ```

-Any notes found are stored in the `./notes` directory, as files containing the
+Any notes found are stored in the `./notes` directory as individual files.
-secret data required to spend them.
-This forms a very primitive Zeth "wallet".
+These files contain the secret data required to spend the note.

 ```console
 # List all notes received by this client